Crypto winter: Why this bitcoin bear market is different from the past

 For a generation of alienated techies, crypto's all-for-one ethos was its biggest draw.
 Now panic is spreading across this universe — and that same ethos is posing what may be the biggest threat yet to its survival.

-What started this year in crypto markets as a “risk-off” bout of selling fueled by a Federal Reserve suddenly determined to rein in excesses has exposed a of interconnectedness that looks a little like the tangle of derivatives that brought down the global financial system in 2008.
+What started this year in crypto markets as a “risk-off” bout of selling fueled by a Federal Reserve suddenly determined to rein in excesses has exposed a web of interconnectedness that looks a little like the tangle of derivatives that brought down the global financial system in 2008.
 As Bitcoin slipped almost 70% from its record high, a panoply of altcoins also plummeted.
 The collapse of the Terra ecosystem — a much-hyped experiment in decentralized finance — began with its algorithmic stablecoin losing its peg to the US dollar, and ended with a bank run that made $40 billion of tokens virtually worthless.
-Crypto collateral that seemed valuable enough to support loans one day became deeply discounted or illiquid, putting the fates of a previously invincible hedge fund and several high-profile lenders in doubt.
+Crypto collateral that seemed valuable enough to support loans one day became deeply discounted or illiquid, putting the fates of a previously invincible hedge fund and several high-profile in doubt.

 The seeds that spawned the meltdown — greed, overuse of leverage, a dogmatic belief in “number go up” — aren't anything new.
 They've been present when virtually every other asset bubble popped.
 In crypto, though, and particularly at this exact moment, they are landing in a new and still largely unregulated industry all at once, with boundaries blurred and failsafes weakened by a conviction that everyone involved could get rich together.